DIYbiosphere/sphere/docs/intro/welcome.md

 ---
 layout: docs
 permalink: /docs/welcome/
-title: Welcome to the DIYbiosphere Documentation
+title: Welcome to the docs!
 ---

 _This is the Introduction_